 Allow this to heat without boiling.

-Fill the lobster shells with this mixture, sprinkle with the grated Parmesan cheese, brush with melted butter and brown in a 375 F oven.
+Fill the lobster shells with this mixture, and sprinkle with the grated Parmesan cheese.